guiYMOUR/Sakana-and-Chinanago/README.md

 If you encounter any problems with this Mod, or have suggestions and feedback, please feel free to contact us.
 You can reach us by creating a GitHub Issue or by emailing us at 172499451@qq.com.

-## About the author

-This Mod was created by guiYMOUR.
-You can contact the author in the following ways:

-- E-mail: your.email@example.com
-- making: [making user name] (https://github.com/yourusername)

 Thank you for using this Mod and hope it adds more fun to your Alien Works gaming experience!